EchterAlsFake/PySide6-to-Android/README.md

     conn.request("POST", endpoint, data, headers)
 ```

-This function does not need any dependencies and will 100% work no matter what's wrong with your App.
+This function does not need any dependencies, and will 100% work no matter what's wrong with your App.
 You place
 it on top of your function, and then you always use the `send_error_log()` call with your message.
 For example, you have different functions in your app, and it crashes you log every new line in your Python application
 until you can see where it exactly crashed.
 I know it's a lot of pain, but this is your only option to find the error!